Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 Databox sells a KPI tracking tool.

-They have top, middle, and bottom of the funnel content for their customers.
+They publish top, middle, and bottom of the funnel content — attracting customers regardless of where they are in their journey.

-But how they feature the capability of their software using iframes in their blog posts is even a more powerful ingredient in their SaaS content marketing strategy.
+But that’s not all, how they feature the capability of their software using iframes in their blog posts is even a more powerful ingredient in their SaaS content marketing strategy.

 3. Close.com’s strategic content upgrades